marcopovitch/sl2influxdb/docker/README.md

 ## Data storage
-If you are running this project for the first time, you have to create some docker volume in order to keep data and configuration files *outside* the container :
+If you are running this project for the first time, you have to create a *influxdb data docker volume* in order to keep your measurements between restarts :

 <pre>
-docker volume create --name=sl2influxdb_influxdb_data docker volume create --name=sl2influxdb_grafana_conf docker volume create --name=sl2influxdb_grafana_data
+docker volume create --name=sl2influxdb_influxdb_data
 </pre>

 ## Start services

 ### For RaspberryShake
-Preconfigured
+This configuration is ready to be run, assuming your raspeberryshake is in you local network and reachable using *raspberryshake.local* address.

-Assuming your raspeberryshake is in you local network and reachable using *raspberryshake.local* address, start the all the containers (influxdb, seedlink fetcher, grafana) :
+To start all the containers (influxdb, seedlink fetcher and grafana) :
 <pre>
 docker-compose up -d rshakegrafana
 </pre>

-To check if seedlink data is fetched well :
+Check the logs to see if seedlink data is fetched without problem :
 <pre>
 docker-compose logs -f sl2raspberryshake
 </pre>

 ### For Generic Seedlink Server
-You need to customize the docker-compose.yml file to set properly :
+You need to customize the docker-compose.yml file to set properly this environement variables :

 * SEEDLINK_SERVER
 * FDSN\_WS\_STATION_SERVER